Patty Ewing State Delegate District 32

 I grew up in a working class family—my father sold insurance and my mother was a teacher—and my heritage of deeply committed Christian parents and grandparents gave me a high value for education, hard work and doing good.
 I’ve raised four daughters while running a successful design business and volunteering in the community.

-Shortly after Mark and I married 37 years ago, we moved to Oklahoma City to be part of an inner city ministry.
+Shortly after Mark and I married 38 years ago, we moved to Oklahoma City to be part of an inner-city ministry.
 For 5 years we lived in one of the most impoverished communities in the city.
 We ran a clothes closet, a food pantry and backyard Bible schools.
-We were poor, as many young couples are, and we lived week-to-week trying to make ends meet.
-I remember standing in the grocery store one day with peanut butter in one hand and eggs in the other, trying to decide which would give us more protein since we didn’t have enough money for both.
+Like many young couples, we had meager financial resources and lived week-to-week trying to make ends meet.
+I remember standing in the grocery store one day with peanut butter in one hand and eggs in the other, trying to decide which would give us more protein since we didn’t have enough money for both that week.

 When we moved back to the central Ohio area, I helped when and where I could: donating hundreds of hours as a designer, collecting supplies for a dilapidated art program at my daughters’ school, reading to students, and teaching supplemental classes on creative writing.

 My husband and I live in Linthicum.
 We have raised 4 daughters, who now have growing families of their own.
 The pressures they are facing are similar to those Mark and I faced raising our family and managing day-to-day.
-We understand what it takes to be on a budget, to save and scrimp to help pay for college, to make choices about whether to take a vacation or not.
+We understand what it takes to be on a budget, to save and scrimp to help pay for college, to make choices about what we absolutely needed or could do without, at least for a time.
 In the last 20 years, life seems to have become harder for young families, not easier.
 The economic well being of working families is under tremendous pressure.